hanselcarter/autocomplete-component/README.md

 ## How to run app

-In the project directory run in order:
+In the project directory run in order (Make sure you have at least node 18 on your machine):

 ### `npm install`